 I love this quote for the fullness of its perspective … and at the same time it also leaves me wanting to attach an addendum.
 It is absolutely true that zest is related to the present AND it is equally true that being present is related to fueling authentic zest.

 This may seem inconsequential wordplay, but it’s not.
 Zest is engaging whole-heartedly with excitement and energy in life, and we benefit greatly when we experience or cultivate zest.
 The character strength of zest has been correlated to school achievement (Wagner & Ruch, 2015) effective teaching (Park & Peterson, 2009) positive affect (Martinez-Marti & Ruch, 2014) work satisfaction, and general life satisfaction (Peterson, et. al. 2009).

-However, in our turbulent, non-stop, and demanding world where 80% of the more than 160 leaders recently surveyed by the Center for Creative Leadership reported that work, rather than being a place where they experienced zest, is a primary source of stress in their lives and that two-thirds of the respondents believe their stress level is higher today than it was five years ago.
+However, in our turbulent, non-stop, and demanding world where 80% of leaders recently surveyed by the Center for Creative Leadership reported that work, rather than being a place where they experienced zest, is a primary source of stress in their lives and that two-thirds of the respondents believe their stress level is higher today than it was five years ago.